Virtual credit cards

 1. Instant virtual credit cards, for personal use

-2. Mobile wallet cards – an existing card, added to your smartphone wallet
+3. Mobile wallet cards – an existing Visa, Amex or Mastercard, added to your smartphone wallet

-How can I get a virtual credit card?
+How do you get a virtual credit card?

 Applying for a virtual credit card is basically the same as applying for any regular card.
 Depending on the virtual credit card, you might notice a few differences to other applications, especially if it's an "instant" virtual credit card.
 This is because the card issuer needs enough details to very quickly (almost instantly) verify that someone is eligible to be approved.